GSA/fpki-guides/_truststores/00_index.md

 Google|No|Google Admin Console|Chrome Browser, Android OS, Chromium OS|https://www.chromium.org/Home/chromium-security/root-ca-policy
 Opera|No longer operates its own program and relies on Mozilla

-{% include alert-info.html content="Google Chrome uses the trust store of the operating system on Microsoft, Apple, and Android systems.
+{% include alert-info.html content="Google Chrome uses the Trust Store of the operating system on Microsoft, Apple, and Android systems.
 Linux-based systems distribute the Mozilla NSS Library, which may be modified by each version of Linux." %}

 ### How do I set dynamic path validation for the Trust Store in Windows operating systems?